-1. Home Member States shall ensure that natural persons, including those referred to in Article 3b(3), carrying out insurance or reinsurance distribution, possess appropriate knowledge and competence and comply with continuing professional training requirements and complete their tasks and perform their duties adequately.
+- Home Member States shall ensure that natural persons, including those referred to in Article 3b(3), carrying out insurance or reinsurance distribution, possess appropriate knowledge and competence and comply with continuing professional training requirements and in order to complete their tasks and perform their duties adequately. - 1b.

-- 1b.
 Where an insurance, reinsurance or ancillary insurance intermediary provide its services within the territory of another Member State through a branch, the host Member State shall ensure that the relevant persons within that branch possess appropriate knowledge and competence and comply with continuing professional training requirements and complete their tasks and perform their duties adequately. - 2.
 The requirements set out in this Chapter shall be fulfilled on an ongoing basis.

-Professional knowledge and competence requirements for insurance and reinsurance intermediaires
+Professional knowledge and competence requirements

-- 1. Natural persons carrying out the activity of an insurance, or reinsurance or ancillary insurance distribution activity intermediary, shall hold a diploma certifying successful completion of secondary level education, or shall present certificates andor other appropriate evidence of formal qualifications showing his knowledge and ability required to carry out the activity of insurance distribution, such as an attestation of competence or certified professional experience or an attestation of successful completion of a professional examination or traineeship. - In addition to the requirements set out in paragraph 1, natural Natural persons carrying out the activity of insurance, or reinsurance or ancillary insurance mediation intermediaries, who distribute insurance policies of non-life risks classified under classes 1 to 18 in Part A of Annex I of Directive 2009/138/EC, insurance-based investment products and other policies covering life risks classified in Annex II of Directive 2009/138/EC, shall, in particular, demonstrate compliance with at least the relevant professional knowledge and competence requirements for the relevant insurance product as laid out in points (a), (b) and (c) of Annex II of this Directive. - 2. [deleted] - 2a.
-Natural persons carrying out the activity of an ancillary insurance intermediary shall demonstrate appropriate knowledge of the terms and conditions of the policies they distribute and, where applicable, of rules on handling claims and complaints.
+1. Natural persons carrying out the activity of an insurance or reinsurance intermediary, shall present certificates or other appropriate evidence of his knowledge and ability required to carry out the activity of insurance distribution, such as an attestation of competence or certified professional experience or an attestation of successful completion of a professional examination or traineeship.

+1a.
+Natural persons carrying out the activity of insurance or reinsurance intermediaries, who distribute insurance policies of non-life risks classified under classes 1 to 18 in Part A of Annex I of Directive 2009/138/EC, insurance-based investment products and other policies covering life risks classified in Annex II of Directive 2009/138/EC, shall, in particular, demonstrate compliance with at least the relevant professional knowledge and competence requirements for the relevant insurance product as laid out in points (a), (b) and (c) of Annex II of this Directive.

-- 3. Provided that the relevant conditions in paragraphs 1-and, 1a and 2a are met, the host Member State shall recognise the professional knowledge and competence of natural persons carrying out the activity of insurance, reinsurance or ancillary insurance distribution activity, intermediaries acquired in another Member State, when they carry out this activity in its territory either under the freedom of establishment or under the freedom to provide services.
-The in accordance with Article 5.
-When an insurance and reinsurance intermediary or an ancillary insurance intermediary can commence its business in a host Member tate pursuant to Articles 5(3a), the host Member State shall not restrict, for any reason relating to professional knowledge and competence, the pursuit of insurance or reinsurance distribution in its territory. - 4.
-Member States shall require insurance intermediaires and insurance undertakings to ensure and demonstrate to competent authorities on request that natural persons meet the requirements: - (a) of Annex II(a) when distributing products with non-life risks; - (b) of Annex II(b) when distributing insurance-based investment products; - (c) of Annex II(c) when distributing products with life risks;
+- 2a.
+Natural persons carrying out the activity of an ancillary insurance intermediary shall demonstrate appropriate knowledge of the terms and conditions of the policies they distribute and, where applicable, of rules on handling claims and complaints. - 3.
+Provided that the relevant conditions in paragraphs 1, 1a and 2a are met, and without prejudice of Articles 5a(1) and 7(3), the host Member State shall recognise the professional knowledge and competence of natural persons carrying out the activity of insurance, reinsurance or ancillary insurance intermediaries acquired in another Member State, when they carry out this activity in its territory either under the freedom to provide services in accordance with Article 5.
+When an insurance and reinsurance intermediary or an ancillary insurance intermediary can commence its business in a host Member tate pursuant to Articles 5(3a), the host Member State shall not restrict, for any reason relating to professional knowledge and competence, the pursuit of insurance or reinsurance distribution in its territory.